 Where a contributor to the Provident Account under this Division dies before retirement and no sum or sums are payable under section 83F, there shall be paid to the personal representatives of that contributor, or failing them to such persons (if any) as the Board determines, an amount equal to the amount of the contributions credited by that contributor to the Provident Account under this Division together with compound interest on those contributions at the rate per centum per annum fixed by the Board from time to time.

-[Section 83G inserted by No. 50 of 1961 s.
-10; amended by No. 101 of 1964 s.
+[Section 83G inserted: No. 50 of 1961 s.
+10; amended: No. 101 of 1964 s.
 16; No. 134 of 1976 s.
 23; No. 49 of 1996 s.
 64.]

 83H.
 Payment on resignation, etc.